WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 ![table_annovar_fullxref](../img/ex1_new_xreffile.png)

-Similarly, you could run `table_annovar.pl` with all these annotations directly using VCF file as input.
+Similarly, you could run `table_annovar.pl` with the same annotations directly using VCF file as input.
 For example:

 ```
 table_annovar.pl example/ex1.avinput \